Who invented solar panels? Solar energy history

 English Professor William Grylls Adams and his student Richard Evans Day bear witness to the photovoltaic effect in action after exposing selenium to light and producing an electric current.

-But there’s a catch, their selenium solar cells couldn’t generate enough from the sunlight it captured.
-Nevertheless, it was a big step forward; they had managed to generate electricity without moving parts.
+However, Adams’ selenium solar cells didn’t generate enough electricity from the sunlight it captured.
+Nevertheless, it was a big step forward; Adams and Day had managed to generate electricity without moving parts.

 1894 – Solar panels first installed on a rooftop